marrow/mongo/guide.md

 ### Name Mapping

 {% method -%}
 In general, basic fields accept one positional parameter: the name of the field to store data against within MongoDB.
 In the following example any attempt to read or write to the `field` attriute of a `MyDocument` instance will instead retrieve data from the backing document using the key `name`.
 If no name is specified explicitly the name of the attribute the field is assigned to is used by default.
+The most frequent use of this is in mapping the `_id` field from MongoDB to a less cumbersome property name.

 You can also pass this name using the `name` keyword argument.
-This is required (if overriding the default name) for complex field types described later.
+This may be required (if overriding the default name) for non-basic field types, and is required for complex types.

 {% sample lang="python" -%}
 ```python